 This course is designed for the student with no previous knowledge of Spanish and develops basic conversation skills in the present tense.
-It emphasizes the use of set-up phrases, idiomatic expressions, correct pronunciation, development of useful vocabulary and ability to communicate at a practical and basic level.
+It emphasizes the use of setup phrases, idiomatic expressions, correct pronunciation, development of useful thematic vocabulary and the ability to communicate at a practical and basic level.
+This course is taught in Spanish except in cases of linguistic difficulty as determined by the professor.